Roof Financing (made easy): Here’s how you can pay for a new roof

 Determine the minimum and maximum amount you can borrow with the lender or creditor.

-If you need a large lump sum for one major project—like Bowie roof installation—a loan with a higher maximum is preferable.
+If you need a large lump sum for one major project—like Maryland roof installation—a loan with a higher maximum is preferable.

 If you’re planning to pay partially in cash and only need to borrow a relatively small amount, you’ll have to make sure the amount you want to borrow is at or above the lender’s minimum.